 Logos 10 seeks to help users live in the Word.
 It is helping me do just that.
 The Lord has given us an absurd blessing in a resource like Logos that allows us to better understand, learn, and grow in his Word.
 I am a better seminary student and minister of the gospel with Logos.1

 If you’re new to Logos, save yourself time and money and go read my Logos Buyer’s Guide.
 I’ll give you package recommendations and some other pro-tips to maximize your dollars.

-Use this link for a 30% discount to upgrade to Logos 10.
-If you’re new to Logos. you can get 15% off your Logos 10 library and five free books as well!
+Use my special link for an exclusive discount on your Logos 10 base package and five free books as well!